 Man City XI vs Tottenham: Confirmed team news, predicted lineup and latest injuries

-Aymeric Laporte will be assessed over the next 24 hours before Manchester City manager Pep Guardiola decides whether to include him against Tottenham.
+Aymeric Laporte will be assessed before Manchester City manager Pep Guardiola decides whether to include him against Tottenham this afternoon.

 The Manchester City defender hasn’t played since making his comeback from a serious knee injury against Sheffield United last week – and Guardiola is not prepared to risk a setback in his recovery.